Understanding Robotic Process Automation

 For example, AI technologies such as OCR and NLP can turn unstructured data, such as emails, PDFs, and handwriting, into a structured format that can be read and processed by RPA robots.
 Machine learning can be used to identify patterns and make predictions about process outcomes, enabling RPA to prioritize tasks.

 This is good news for businesses looking to move forward in their digital transformation journey.
 But which processes should they automate?
 And why?

 In simple terms, Process Discovery is the prequel to RPA.
 Process Discovery identifies which processes are suitable candidates for automation, by identifying, mapping them and ranking the best tasks for automation.

 Because Process Discovery captures real-time, real-world data from employee desktops in live applications, AI advancements in computer vision, OCR, and machine learning will improve the automation’s ability to see, map, and collect data.
 Better bots = more accurate results.

 Advancements in AI-tech, Process Discovery, and RPA will mean the automations can identify and improve processes within — and across — your systems without human intervention.
 That means your organization will be able to do more than automate processes: It will be able to get in front of them entirely.

 With the emergence of more advanced AI-powered tech, it will be possible to automate more processes and more complex tasks within those processes.
 And this is changing the future of work process automation before our eyes.

-See how easy it is to deploy robotic process automation solutions within your organization with a free trial of Nintex RPA.
+See how easy it is to deploy robotic process automation solutions within your organization.
+Schedule time today to speak with our automation experts.